 The Company mainly writes its business from Malta.
-In the previous year, the Company had also operated a branch in Gibraltar carrying on general business of insurance, which as from 1 January 2011 was put in run-off.
+In previous years, the Company had also operated a branch in Gibraltar carrying on general business of insurance, which as from 1 January 2011 was put in runoff

-The Group's geographic segments operate in two main business segments, general business, that is further sub-divided into various insurance business classes, and long-term business.
-The segment results for the years ended 31 December 2011 and 2010 are indicated below.
+The Group operates in two main business segments, general business, that is further sub-divided into various insurance business classes, and long-term business.
+The segment results for the years ended 31 December 2012 and 2011 are indicated below.